 Anarchism is a belief that society should have no government, laws, police, or any other authority.
 The majority of anarchists in the U.S. advocate change through non-violent, non-criminal means.
-However, a small minority, believes change can only be accomplished through violence and criminal acts.
+However, a small minority believed that change could only be accomplished through violence and criminal acts.

 On June 2, 1919, a militant anarchist named Carlo Valdinoci, a former editor of the Galleanist publication Cronaca Sovversiva and close associate of Luigi Galleani blew up the front of newly appointed Attorney General A. Mitchell Palmer’s home in Washington, D.C.
 He also blew himself up in the process when the bomb exploded too early.
 A young Franklin and Eleanor Roosevelt, who lived across the street, were also shaken by the blast.